tudddorrr/Waker/README.md

 # Waker
 The general workflow of Waker is:
-* Call server endpoint to return the host and port of a server
+* Call server endpoint to return the host and port(s) of a server
 * After returning the server info, check to see if it's up
 * If it isn't, post a status on the Twitter bot (limited to every half hour)